 The Maine State Science Fair concludes with the awards presentation including:

-- Category awards (top three projects in each research or engineering category)
+Including the top three projects in each research or engineering category

-Grand Award recipients will represent Maine at the Intel International Science and Engineering Fair, May 8 - 13, 2016, in Phoenix, AZ.
+Grand Award recipients will represent Maine at the Intel International Science and Engineering Fair, May 14 - 19, 2017, in Los Angeles, CA.